-AT&T is committed to conducting business with integrity and ethics, with an emphasis on corporate citizenship and sustainability.
-As part of our business, suppliers are held accountable to our same environmental, social and economic standards.
+AT&T is committed to conducting business with the highest ethical standards and integrity, with an emphasis on corporate responsibility and sustainability.
+Our suppliers are held accountable to the same high ethical, environmental, social and governance standards.

-1 Supplier diversity and sustainability spend and performance excludes content and programing spend.
+1 Supplier diversity and sustainability spend and performance excludes content and programming spend.
+The management approach and data detailed reflect the activities of the AT&T Global Connections and Supply Chain organization within AT&T Communications.

 Suppliers are a key part of our business and therefore must be part of our approach to sustainability and diversity.
-The reach of our supply chain allows AT&T the opportunity to streamline operations, reduce long-term costs and limit our overall environmental impact.
+We have suppliers around the world (in non-embargoed countries) representing all types of trades, engaged across all our operating units.
+AT&T Communications works with more than 20,000 suppliers around the world.
+The reach of our supply chain allows AT&T the opportunity to streamline operations, reduce long-term costs and limit overall environment impact.

 We continue proactive work with our suppliers to advance sustainable business practices throughout our supply chain, focusing on energy use, climate impact, human rights, water use, waste and natural resource use.
 AT&T is committed to promoting healthy, safe and inclusive working conditions throughout our supply chain.

-AT&T also works to increase the participation of minority-, woman-, service-disabled veteran- and LGBTQ+-owned business enterprises in our supply chain.
-We also encourage subcontracting opportunities for these businesses by requiring supplier diversity participation from prime suppliers.
+AT&T also works to increase the participation of minority-, woman-, veteran-, LGBTQ+- and disability-owned business enterprises in our supply chain.
+We also encourage subcontracting opportunities for these businesses by requiring supplier diversity participation from our prime suppliers.

-- In 2019 we will be building a Preferred Supplier Program to recognize suppliers that demonstrate a commitment to all aspects of corporate social responsibility in the areas of diversity and sustainability.
+- We started implementing a Preferred Supplier Program in 2019 to recognize suppliers that demonstrate a commitment to all aspects of corporate social responsibility in the areas of diversity and sustainability.

-We regularly engage employees of our suppliers through our membership in the Joint Audit Cooperation (JAC).
+We regularly engage employees of our suppliers through our membership in the JAC.
 If we learn a supplier may be at risk of non-compliance with social responsibility standards, we engage JAC to conduct on-site CSR audits by recognized, independent third-party auditors at suppliers’ manufacturing and assembly facilities using a common audit framework.

 Supplier Sustainability Principles

 AT&T expects suppliers to demonstrate robust environmental, health and safety (EH&S) policies and practices.
-Suppliers should also provide a safe and healthy workplace that meets international and national standards, laws, rules and regulations.
-Suppliers should give appropriate health and safety information and training to their employees.
+Suppliers should also provide a safe and healthy workplace that meets international and national standards, laws, rules and regulations, and provide appropriate health and safety information and training to their employees.
 We expect suppliers to minimize the impact of emergency events by proactively developing business continuity plans and response procedures.

-We require suppliers to verify that they follow our Supplier Principles through a supplier self-attestation process.
-To ensure compliance with these Principles, we survey a subset of the suppliers based on their risk level, which we determine by reviewing responses to a supplier high-risk-activities questionnaire completed by our Supply Chain Sourcing Managers in cooperation with the AT&T business unit(s) that use the supplier.
-The supplier’s risk level also determines the frequency with which we survey.
+We require suppliers to verify that they follow the Supplier Principles through a supplier self-attestation process.
+To ensure compliance with the Supplier Principles, we survey a subset of the suppliers based on their risk level, which is determined by reviewing their response to a high-risk activities questionnaire completed by our sourcing managers in cooperation with the respective AT&T business unit(s).
+The suppliers’ risk levels also determine the frequency with which we conduct the surveys.

 Strategic Supplier Sustainability Assessments

-We evaluate suppliers against scores in TIA Sustainability Assessor reports developed with the Telecommunications Industry Association (TIA), and encourage other companies to use it with suppliers.
+We evaluate our suppliers against the scores in TIA Sustainability Assessor reports developed with the Telecommunications Industry Association (TIA).
 The TIA Sustainability Assessor and associated reports enable suppliers to continuously improve sustainable best practices with:

-- Individualized reports with a prioritized set of recommendations to optimize sustainability programs;
+- Individual reports with a prioritized set of recommendations to optimize sustainability programs,

 - Benchmark data against others in industry.